Get

 shiba inu dog standing in the grass

 Shiba Inus originated from Japan and was originally used for hunting.
 However, because they are independent, aloof with strangers, and loyal, they were quickly utilized as guard dogs as well.
-While they are not supposed to be aggressive unless threatened, protective instincts do increase the chance of aggression.
+While they are not necessarily aggressive dogs, hundreds of years of breeding for protective instincts can make them quicker to aggression than some other breeds.

 However, how you raise a particular dog is important.
 A Shiba Inu that is well-socialized and trained won’t be aggressive.
 They require consistent training and plenty of exercise, though.
 This may be a bit much for dog owners who simply thought they were getting a cute-looking dog.